Key Takeaways

 Related Resources for Mature Adults Divorcing

-At Petrelli Previtera, we understand that divorce can be a complex and emotionally charged process.
+At Petrelli Previtera, LLC, we understand that divorce can be a complex and emotionally charged process.
 To support you through this challenging time, we offer a wealth of related resources on our website.
 Our goal is to empower you with knowledge, enabling you to navigate your divorce process with confidence and clarity.
 Whether you’re just beginning to consider divorce or you’re already in the midst of proceedings.
 Our intent is to offer guidance, promote understanding, and ultimately assist you in making informed decisions about your future.

 Explore resources tailored for mature adults facing divorce, focusing on unique considerations and challenges.
 Our articles cover a range of topics related to divorce and its financial implications.
 We provide guidance on social security benefits, retirement fund division, insurance changes, and considerations when dividing assets like the home.
 Additionally, we discuss important aspects of post-divorce life, such as adjusting to blended families and understanding alimony in long marriages.